AlmudenaZhou/data-engineer-gharchive/README.md

 1. Download credentials.json following the instructions here: https://cloud.google.com/iam/docs/keys-create-delete
 1. Rename the json into `secrets.json`
 1. Save it into the terraform folder

+## Terraform

+### Deployment Resources:

+- **Mage Terraform Module**: deploy the ETL pipeline via Cloud Run.
+Access the module [here](https://github.com/mage-ai/mage-ai-terraform-templates/tree/master/gcp-dev).
+- **Google Storage**: Data lake for storing cleaner raw data.
+- **BigQuery Table**: Data warehouse for storing processed data.

+### Running the Deployment:
+1. Modify the project ID and variables in the variables.tf file.
+1. Ensure the credentials are available in the path specified by the credentials variable.
+1. After executing terraform apply:
+    1. Allow manual invocation by unauthenticated users: Navigate to Security => Authentication => Allow unauthenticated invocations.
+    1. Networking => Ingress Control => All
+1. Utilize the URL in the web browser to access the Mage server
+1. In the settings tab, include the Git configuration within Mage to upload the code for execution
+1. Check the trigger and phases has been correctly uploaded
+1. Execute Mage to download batch data as specified in its phase, or keep the compute instance active to enable automatic execution of the ETL process based on the set trigger

+### Additional Notes:
+- For users with a free GCP account, delete load_balancer.tf and remove the output service_ip from main.tf in the Mage module.
+- If the credentials specified in variables.tf fail, export the credentials by running the command: `export GOOGLE_APPLICATION_CREDENTIALS="secrets.json"` in the terminal.
+- If the SQL database is created and deleted, wait before reusing the same name to avoid Error 409.
+Modify the name in the db.tf Google SQL database instance.
+- The volume secrets and IAM user have been commented due to role permissions in GCP.
+- During apply and destroy, multiple runs may be necessary with intervals between each run to allow time for deploying/deleting dependent resources.

 ## ETL